Piezoelectricity: World War II and post-war

-During World War II, independent research groups in the United States, Russia, and Japan discovered a new class of synthetic materials, called ferroelectrics, which exhibited piezoelectric constants many times higher than natural materials.
+During World War II, independent research groups in the United States, USSR, and Japan discovered a new class of synthetic materials, called ferroelectrics, which exhibited piezoelectric constants many times higher than natural materials.
 This led to intense research to develop barium titanate and later lead zirconate titanate materials with specific properties for particular applications.

 One significant example of the use of piezoelectric crystals was developed by Bell Telephone Laboratories.
 Following World War I, Frederick R. Lack, working in radio telephony in the engineering department, developed the "AT cut" crystal, a crystal that operated through a wide range of temperatures.
-Lack's crystal did not need the heavy accessories previous crystal used, facilitating its use on aircraft.
+Lack's crystal did not need the heavy accessories previous crystal used, facilitating its use on the aircraft.
 This development allowed Allied air forces to engage in coordinated mass attacks through the use of aviation radio.

 Development of piezoelectric devices and materials in the United States was kept within the companies doing the development, mostly due to the wartime beginnings of the field, and in the interests of securing profitable patents.
 New materials were the first to be developed—quartz crystals were the first commercially exploited piezoelectric material, but scientists searched for higher-performance materials.
 Despite the advances in materials and the maturation of manufacturing processes, the United States market did not grow as quickly as Japan's did.
 Without many new applications, the growth of the United States' piezoelectric industry suffered.

 In contrast, Japanese manufacturers shared their information, quickly overcoming technical and manufacturing challenges and creating new markets.
 In Japan, a temperature stable crystal cut was developed by Issac Koga.
 Japanese efforts in materials research created piezoceramic materials competitive to the United States materials but free of expensive patent restrictions.
 Major Japanese piezoelectric developments included new designs of piezoceramic filters for radios and televisions, piezo buzzers and audio transducers that can connect directly to electronic circuits, and the piezoelectric igniter, which generates sparks for small engine ignition systems and gas-grill lighters, by compressing a ceramic disc.
 Ultrasonic transducers that transmit sound waves through air had existed for quite some time but first saw major commercial use in early television remote controls.
 These transducers now are mounted on several car models as an echolocation device, helping the driver determine the distance from the car to any objects that may be in its path.